-- Each December, pursuant to the Truth in Taxation law, the Board shall hold a further public informational meeting on its budget and levy at which the public is allowed to speak; the Board may, but need not take any action to alter the budget and levy adopted in September; it may decrease, but may not increase the amount of the levy adopted in September prior to finalization by the county auditors at the end of December. - Each December, the administrator shall review the District's disaster preparedness plan (including provisions regarding pandemics) and provide a summary of such review along with any recommended changes to the Board for its review at the Board's January meeting.
+- Each December, Ppursuant to the Truth in Taxation law, the Board shall hold District holds a further public informational meeting on its budget and levy at its December meeting at which the public is allowed to speak; the Board of Managers may, but need not take any action to alter the budget and levy adopted in September; it may decrease, but may not increase the amount of the levy adopted in September prior to finalization by the county auditors at the end of December. - Each December, the administrator shall review the District's disaster preparedness plan (including provisions regarding pandemics) and provide a summary of such review along with any recommended changes to the Board for its review at the Board's January December meeting along with any recommend changes.